Dark Matter and Fundamental Physics Searches with IACTs: Axion-like Particles

 Perhaps surprisingly, the H.E.S.S. collaboration so far is the only IACT experiment who has published ALP limits from their proprietary data, namely, on PKS 2155-304 \citep{2013PhRvD..88j2003A}.
 In addition, using public H.E.S.S. data, \citet{Liang:2018mqm} have set limits on the ALP parameter space from a compilation of ten bright Galactic sources.
 Similarly, \citet{Guo:2020kiq} have combined public data from H.E.S.S. and \LAT{} on PKS 2155-304 and another extragalactic object (PG 1553+113) for a study of ALP implications.\footnote{A similar work by \citet{2018arXiv180504388M} focuses on the AGN labeled as NGC1275 in the Perseus galaxy cluster by a joint analysis of \LAT{} and public MAGIC data.
 The latter result suggests that those results in \citet{2016PhRvL.116p1101A} can be improved by roughly an order of magnitude under an optimistic, yet uncertain, configuration of the magnetic field.
 Yet, we note that this work has not been accepted as refereed article as of today.} \cite{2012PhRvD..86h5036T,Galanti:2015rda} have studied an ample sample of blazar spectra at VHE energies seen by \LAT{}, H.E.S.S., MAGIC, and VERITAS, as did similarly \cite{Xia:2019yud} with combined public data from \LAT{} and H.E.S.S., MAGIC, and VERITAS from supernova remnants to search for irregularities in the gamma-ray spectra.
 Although not strictly in the VHE band, other limits exist that were obtained with gamma-ray data as well, namely those using {\it Fermi}-LAT observations at lower, but partially overlapping energies than those covered by IACTs.
 In particular, a search for spectral oscillations in the spectrum of NGC1275, an AGN located at the center of the Perseus galaxy cluster, was used to set the most competitive ALP constraints derived from gamma rays as of today \citep{2016PhRvL.116p1101A}.
 These limits exclude couplings $g_{11} > 0.5$ at ALP masses $0.5 \lesssim m_a \lesssim 5$ neV (95\% C.L.) under the default (conservative) scenario considered by the authors to describe the configuration of the involved magnetic fields: the one in the galaxy cluster hosting the AGN and the one in our galaxy.
 Additional works using Fermi-LAT data to set constraints on the ALP parameter space are the ones by \citet{2018PhRvD..97f3003X} and \citet{2018PhRvD..97f3009Z}.
 In the former, the authors used three supernova remnants as targets and reported a suspicious oscillatory behaviour of their spectra at small ($\sim4.2\sigma$) significance.
 The uncertainties in the measurement do not allow extract robust conclusions and, instead, the authors speculated that this result could also be caused by different parts of the remnant contributing to the observed emission.
 In \citet{2018PhRvD..97f3009Z}, the authors focused on PKS 2155-304 and set competitive limits with respect to those in \citet{2016PhRvL.116p1101A}.
 Yet, their results are largely affected by important uncertainties in the modelling of the involved magnetic fields and, thus, the derived results should be taken with some caution.
+More recently, \cite{2021PhRvD.103h3003L} and \cite{2021arXiv211013636L} searched for ALP-photon oscillations in the gamma-ray spectra of blazars to set competitive ALP constraints as well, in the former work using Fermi-LAT and ARGO-YBJ data of Mrk~421; in the latter combining Fermi-LAT and MAGIC observations of both Mrk~421 and PG~1553+113.
+Their constraints turn out to be nicely complementary to those in \citet{2016PhRvL.116p1101A} in the ALP mass range between a few $\mu$eV to a few neV (95\% C.L.).